ISN-Zurich/ISN-Learning-Cards/README.md

 I. INTRODUCTION
 ===============

 The name of this software module is ISN Mobler Cards.
-It is Mobile Web Application developed in InternationalISN Zürich, and its main purpose is to run Learning Cards for Courses on an Ilias LMS.
+It is Mobile Web Application developed in ISN Zürich, ETH and its main purpose is to run Learning Cards for Courses on an Ilias LMS.

 II.
 FEATURES
 ============

+ISN Mobler Cardsis consisted of a front end and a backend module.
+The front end

 This module composes the front-end part of ISN Mobile Application, which is structured according to an MVC architecture as following: